What great customer service means is simple: doing what it takes to make your customers happy.

 Just don’t get too carried away.
 Customer education is meant to increase satisfaction and reduce the burden on customer service, not to replace customer service entirely.

 If anything can set an example of how not to run a business, it’s the government.
-For example, just yesterday I had to deal with a mistake that my state’s health insurance marketplace made.
+For example, the day before I published this article, I had to deal with a mistake that my state’s health insurance marketplace made.
 It went something like this:

 You can bet your life’s savings that if this were a private company and not a government organization, I would’ve taken my business elsewhere after that experience.